-Despite the difference in the naming of the marine mammal hearing groups, the thresholds for PTS onset proposed by NOAA (NMFS, 2018) and Southall et al. (2019) are precisely the same and are shown in Table 4-2.
-It is noted that the thresholds shown in Table 4-2 are thresholds for impulsive sound sources.
 Depending on the operating conditions, the SBP may be characterised as a non-impulsive source.
 However, the impulsive thresholds proposed by NOAA (NMFS, 2018) and Southall et al. (2019) have been adopted for this assessment since they are more conservative.
 The thresholds are expressed in terms of both zero-to-peak SPL and cumulative SEL.
 As dual-metric criteria, the onset of PTS is considered to potentially occur when either of the thresholds are exceeded (NMFS, 2018; Southall et al., 2019).
-The zero-to-peak SPL thresholds are used to assess the potential for injury to occur in marine mammals.
+The zero-to-peak SPL thresholds are used to assess the potential for injury to occur in marine mammals due to instantaneous sound pressure and do not take into consideration the hearing range of any marine mammals.
 In contrast, the cumulative SEL metric considers the hearing capability of the species under consideration by weighting the received SEL using generalised auditory weighting filters that have been derived for different marine mammal hearing groups.
-NOAA and Southall et al. (2019) proposed the same auditory weighting filters, which are shown in Figure 4-1 (note that the Southall et al., 2019 marine mammal naming convention has been used in this figure).
+NOAA and Southall et al., 2019 proposed the same auditory weighting filters, which are shown in Figure 5-1 (note that the Southall et al., 2019) for the marine mammal hearing groups is used.